Lenggong: Archaeology

-The Lanoh Negritos are still found in Perak today, generally working on rubber and oil palm estates, although some do still hunt.
-They are formed into six tribes.
 Most of the old troglodytes or cave dwellers of the Malay Peninsula temporarily lived in caves and rock shelters.
 They lived mainly by hunting, evidence shown by the remains of animal bones and molluscs.
 The people may have painted their bodies using red iron oxide.
 They used stones and slabs for grinding up substances such as salt, and all their tools were made of stones.
 Flakes were used as knives or scrappers.
 So it can be seen that the Lenggong area is very important as it contains much evidence relating to the prehistory of Malaysia.
 It is the oldest area where remains have been found, and all the sites are situated conveniently within a small area.

+Gua Puteri is a natural tunnel which pierces Bukit Kajang.
+There are no archaeological findings here, but the cave is known for its legends.
+Two stalagmites are believed to be a prince and princess who guard the cave.
+Locals say that if children climb up the stalagmites they will fall sick.

 Perak Man

 The oldest human skeleton found in Malaysia was at Gua Gunung Runtuh in the state of Perak in Peninsular Malaysia.
 The cave was his final resting place situated in Bukit Kepala Gajah or Elephant's Head Hill in the Lenggong Valley of Ulu Perak.
-The skeleton was a male with a height of approximately 157 cm, aged 50s.
-It was discovered in 1991 and the skeleton has been dated to around 11,000 years old and is one of the most complete skeletons for this time period in this region.
-In 2004, another skeleton was found at Gua Teluk Kelawar in Lenggong, Perak by a team of Universiti Sains Malaysia (USM) archaeologists.
-This time it is a 'Perak woman' of 148 cm in height and was believed to aged 40s.
+The skeleton was a male with a height of approximately 157 cm, estimated to have been in his 50s.
+The skeleton was discovered in 1991 and has been dated to around 11,000 years old.
+It is one of the most complete skeletons for this time period in this region.

 He was buried in the fetal position, with deposits of animal bones at his right shoulder, to his left and to his bottom, and deposits of stone tools around the body.
 There were no other burials in the cave.
 The Perak Man had a malformed left hand, his left arm and hand were much smaller compared to his right arm and hand.
 This deformity could be from a genetic disorder known as brachymesophalangia.
 This evidence is further supported by the fact that his spine is curved towards the right due to living with only one good hand.